|Back to Back Issues Page|

 There are four great commencement addresses that I want to look at in this newsletter—at least two that are so well known they need no introduction, but I think any of them could be great discussion-starters in an end-of-term intermediate-up ESL class.

 All four tell stories to help clarify the meaning of failure and success in life.
 You are probably already familiar with the speeches Steve Jobs gave at Stanford in 2005 and J.K.
-Rowling gave at
+Rowling gave at Harvard in 2008.

 I found what they said about the value of failure in their lives compelling.
 (You can see some quotes, with a brief explanation of a few idioms, on the Learning from Failure page in EnglishHints.)